astroxr/ARStellarEvolution/README.md

 # ARStellarEvolution
 Description: AR apps that visualize stellar evolution

+The src file is the code for Android Studio, other files are code for Unity.

 Problems:

 For the time being, whenever I put animation on the objects, the AR camera